Pythux/drf-jwt/README.md

 #### suport GET and POST

 ##### POST:

 > { login, password }

-login will be the username of the "authenticate" function
+login will be the username of the `authenticate` function of django

 ##### GET:

-return a JWT token, given the fact that you are authenticate
+return a JWT token if you are authenticate

 so, one could do a Basic Authentication to the GET endpoints to receve a JWT